Al-T4ie/AgenticIR/docs/DEMO.md

 - **Slack-native start**: `@IR Bot investigate <paste an alert>` — findings come back in-thread.
+- **Watching it think** (the beat that lands): the thread narrates itself while the run is in flight — round 1 dispatching `triage`, `enrichment` and `behavioral` in parallel, each reporting back with its finding count and elapsed time, the reviewer's verdict, then the containment plan.
+Roughly 15 messages over two minutes, all collapsed in one thread.
 - **Follow-up in thread**: reply `@IR Bot what was the C2 domain again?` — it answers from the incident record, not a fresh investigation.
+- **Changing its mind**: after a report lands, post the exculpatory fact into the channel — *"FIN-WS-04 is our Jenkins agent, that PowerShell is the nightly signing step"*.
+Within a sweep the bot folds it into the **same** incident and posts a labelled revision to the original thread.
+In a live run this took the severity from high to medium.
+Set `SLACK_POLL_INTERVAL_SECONDS=60` beforehand so nobody watches a five-minute timer, or force it:
+  `curl -X POST -H "X-API-Key: $API_KEY" https://$APP_FQDN/v1/slack/poll`.
 - **Durability** (the strongest technical beat): while scenario 1 sits at the approval gate, restart the API in Coolify.
 Then approve.
 It resumes from the checkpoint.
 Nothing is held in memory.